PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 - Fix the translation in page 404.
 This is related to the current functioning of the not-found function, so we have to wait for a fix from next-js side see here: [i18n for not-found page](https://github.com/vercel/next.js/discussions/50518)

-- Fix Robot.ts, sitemap.ts and rss.mjs (I don't have that much time, so if you end up with a solution, please make a pr or open a new issue)
+- Fix Robot.ts, sitemap.ts and rss.mjs (I don't have that much time, so if you end up with a solution, please make a pr or open a new issue) For the moment, I cannot find a solution to have a sitemap.ts file that can generate a valid robot.txt file (I have searched and tried a lot of things), same for rss.mjs.
+If you find a solution on your side, don't hesitate to open a PR!

 Everything else is currently working as expected.

-So I had to make significant changes regarding SEO and metadata within the pages, but I ended up finding a solution which worked, with a perfect SEO score!

 Here is another possible solution for i18n integration regarding SEO, and even the translated URL: